What are Change Management Models?

 3. Form a strategic vision and initiatives: Define your intended changes.

-4. Enlist a volunteer army: Get everyone else on board and driven to implement urgent change.
+4. Enlist a volunteer army: Get everyone else on board and driven to implement necessary change.

 5. Enable action by removing barriers: Identify and remove barriers that would otherwise be roadblocks to freedom and effective change.